-Functions of relational database management systems
+Features of relational database management systems

 Elements of the relational database management system that overarch the basic relational database are so intrinsic to operations that it is hard to dissociate the two in practice.

-The most basic RDBMS functions are related to create, read, update and delete operations, collectively known as CRUD.
+The most basic RDBMS functions are related to create, read, update and delete operations -- collectively known as CRUD.
 They form the foundation of a well-organized system that promotes consistent treatment of data.

-RDBMSes use complex algorithms that support multiple concurrent user access to the database, while maintaining data integrity.
+RDBMSes use complex algorithms that support multiple concurrent user access to the database while maintaining data integrity.
 Security management, which enforces policy-based access, is yet another overlay service that the RDBMS provides for the basic database as it is used in enterprise settings.